djannot/ecs-401/apis/apis.md

 If you don't have access to an ECS system, you can create an account on [ECS Test Drive](http://portal.ecstestdrive.com).

-### ECSUI
+### ECS API User Interface

-I created a Docker container for the ECSUI application.
+I created a Docker container for the ECS API User Interface application.

 Pull the container image using the command below: